What is Software Development?

 Edmond: We want this layer to be as thin and as simple as possible.
 But what is simplicity in Software Development?
-If we try to answer this question, we will end up with the wrong answer - or a very limited one.
+If we try to answer this question, we will end up with the wrong answer - or an incomplete one.
 Because you have to define simplicity in terms of something you have beforehand - your assumptions.
 But, as we learned so far, the business decides the things that need to be done - our assumptions are next to meaningless.
-And the main activity in writing the software, the designing, can not benefit from out-of-thin-air assumptions.
+And the main activity in writing the software, the design, cannot benefit from out-of-thin-air assumptions.
 A better question is: How to avoid complexity?

 Niklas: And the purpose of planning is to help with the design?

-Edmond: What we have done so far, was part of the designing.
-What we will do after, is part of the designing.
+Edmond: What we have done so far, was part of the design.
+What we will do next, is part of the design as well.
 It is about choosing based on informed decisions.
 And the core part of this activity is far more human than what you might imagine.
 We will see more of it as we go.

 Niklas: How to avoid complexity then?

 Edmond: How do we imagine our system?
 As close as possible to the business, right?
-So, we want our system to be able to respond to changes in a reliable manner and adapts itself in an as-small-as-possible cost-window.
-For that, we should be able to undo our decisions that are made over a course of time - and piled up as the system was growing.
+So, we want our system to be able to respond to changes in a reliable manner and adapt itself in an as-small-as-possible cost window.
+For that, we should be able to undo our decisions that are made over time - and piled up as the system was evolving.
 Being unable to do that, is complexity.
 When designing a system, complexity comes from the irreversibility of our decisions.

 Niklas: Interesting!
 But, is such a design even possible?

 Edmond: We have a history of fighting complexity in Software Development and we have learned a lot on how to manage the details in different parts of the system, in a way that they don’t affect other parts.
 It is true that we have to stick to our plans and never have anything unplanned in our system.
-But, at the same time, we understand the nature of our three-dimensional code, so we can organize the responsibilities and collaborations between different parts of the system, in a way that the coupling between them, be kept to a minimum.
-These practices, techniques, and principles help us in all aspects of our design, from the organization of our code in some files to higher-level abstractions that we might introduce and use, based on the feedback that we get from our plans and specifications, which in turn reflect our business language.
+But, at the same time, we understand the nature of our three-dimensional code, so we can organize the responsibilities and collaborations between different parts of the system, in a way to keep the coupling between them to a minimum.
+These practices, techniques and principles help us in all aspects of our design, from the organization of our code in some files to higher-level abstractions that we might introduce and use, based on the feedback that we get from our plans and specifications, which in turn reflect our business language.